 There are three types of people who should consider owning stocks in retirement.
 Stocks might be right for you if:

-Determining If You Should Own Stocks in Retirement
+Should You Own Stocks in Retirement?

-For example, suppose you have $200,000 saved.
-You decide it is ok to die with $1 in the bank.
-In the meantime, you need $10,000 a year for the next 30 years.
-Your $200k would have a required minimum return of 2.85% to accomplish your lifestyle goal of $10,000 a year.
+Suppose you have $200,000 saved, and you decide it would be okay to die with exactly $0 in the bank.
+In the meantime, you'll need $10,000 per year for the next 30 years to live.
+Your $200k would have a required minimum return of around 3.35% to accomplish your lifestyle goal of $10,000 per year.

-Your retirement plan should use stocks as an “extra” boost if the market does well—but if you require the stock portion of your portfolio to perform then you don’t have a solid plan.
+Your retirement plan should use stocks as an “extra” boost if the market does well.
+But if you require the stock portion of your portfolio to perform, then you don’t have a solid plan.

 Are You Using Risk as Part of a Holistic Plan?

-Another way of using stocks as part of a plan would be to take $200,000 and ladder out CDs or bonds so that $10,000 matures each year for the next 20 years.
-With cash flow needs secured for 20 years, the remaining $100k could be invested in stocks, with an incredibly high probability that it would double in value over those 20 years.
+Another way to use stocks as part of a plan would be to take $200,000 and ladder out CDs or bonds.
+That way, $10,000 would mature each year for the next 20 years.
+With cash flow needs secured for 20 years, the remaining $100k could be invested in stocks.
+There would be an incredibly high probability that it would double in value over those 20 years.

 Do You Have an Action Plan to Follow If the Risk Materializes?

-What if you keep a portion of your savings invested in stocks in retirement and stocks don’t do well at all?
+What if you keep a portion of your savings invested in stocks in retirement, and stocks don’t do well at all?
 You must understand the repercussions.

 First, you shouldn’t have money in stocks if you’ll need to sell and use that portion of your savings in the next five years.
-You don’t ever want to own stocks unless you have the flexibility to NOT sell them when the market is down.
+You don’t ever want to own stocks unless you have the flexibility to not sell them when the market is down.

 How Do You Own Stocks in Retirement?